trentm/node-kthxbai/README.md

-*All Your Files Kept Minimal.*
+kthxbai (*Kill Those Huge eXtra Bits Absentmindedly Installed*)

-Run `ayfkm` after `npm install` to trim out cruft.
-Here "cruft" means any files that aren't required for *running* your node module dependencies.
-Default (hopefully reasonable) cruft patterns are included.
-Customize with a ".ayfkm" file in your repo.
+Run `kthxbai` after `npm install` to trim out parts of "node\_modules/..." that aren't required for *running* your node.js dependencies.
+Default (hopefully reasonable) file patterns are included.
+Customize with a ".kthxbai" file in your repo.

 # Status